nixworks/public/news/2004/02/28/README.md

 ##### Israeli-Palestinian conflict
 ### [ Israeli-Palestinian conflict: Ronnie Kasrils, the South African minister of Water Affairs and Forestry, calls the Israeli West Bank barrier a "wall of shame" and states that the wall is meant to dispossess Palestinians of their land and water resources. ](/news/2004/02/28/israeli-palestinian-conflict-ronnie-kasrils-the-south-african-minister-of-water-affairs-and-forestry-calls-the-israeli-west-bank-barrier.md)
-_Context: barrier, Israeli-Palestinian conflict, South Africa, Ronnie Kasrils_
+_Context: Israeli-Palestinian conflict, Ronnie Kasrils, barrier, South Africa_

 ## [Previous Day...](/news/2004/02/27/index.md)